Kavanagh1949/astro-workshop/00-Install_and_Setup/README.md

     % git clone https://github.com/mwcraig/astropy-workshop

+After you clone the repository be sure to check out the branch for this workshop:

+    % git checkout -b aavso-2023  origin/aavso-2023

 ### 4. Create a mamba environment for the workshop

 *miniforge includes an environment manager called mamba.
 Environments